top of page

 "Virtuoso prodigy" (The Guardian)

-Portuguese pianist Bernardo Santos has been performing widely in recital, with orchestra and as a chamber musician, with performances ranging over 20 countries in venues such as the Casa da Música and Convento de São Francisco in Portugal, Palau de la Musica Catalana and Teatro Liceo in Spain, the Tonhalle Düsseldorf, National Concert Hall in Dublin, Fairfield Halls in London, Sala São Paulo, Sala Cecília Meireles in Brazil, Teatro Degollado in Mexico, among many others, being regularly invited to festivals all over Europe, South America and Asia.
+Portuguese pianist Bernardo Santos has been performing widely in recital, with orchestra and as a chamber musician, with performances ranging over 20 countries in venues such the Royal Albert Hall, Tonhalle Düsseldorf, Palau de la Musica Catalana and Teatro Liceo, National Concert Hall, Sala São Paulo, Teatro Degollado, Casa da Música, Convento São Francisco, among many others, being regularly invited to festivals all over Europe, South America, and Asia.

-As an invited soloist with orchestra, Bernardo had the opportunity to play with the Portuguese Philharmonic Orchestra, Brazilian Symphony Orchestra, Minas Gerais Symphony Orchestra, Barcelona Metropolitan Orchestra, Filharmonia Podkarpacka Orchestra, Santa Fe Symphony Orchestra, Cali Philharmonic Orchestra, Vidin State Philarmonic Orchestra, Orquestra Clássica do Centro, among others.
-He has played under the baton of conductors such as Carlos Vieu, Charles Gambetta, Ernst Schelle, Jorge Mario Uribe, Kira Omelchenko, Ligia Amadio, Osvaldo Ferreira, Rui Miguel Marques, Sergio Alapont, Silvio Viegas, among others.
+As an invited soloist with orchestra, Bernardo had the opportunity to play with the Portuguese Philharmonic Orchestra, Brazilian Symphony Orchestra, Barcelona Metropolitan Orchestra, North Czech Philharmonic Orchestra, Filharmonia Podkarpacka Orchestra, Santa Fe Symphony Orchestra, Vidin State Philarmonic Orchestra, Espinho Classical Orchestra, among others.
+He has played under the baton of conductors such as Carlos Vieu, Ernst Schelle, Gregor Böttcher, Guilherme Mannis, Jean-Marc Burfin, Kira Omelchenko, Ligia Amadio, Roberto Tibiriçá, Rui Miguel Marques, Silvio Viegas, among others.

 Bernardo recorded, for Japanese label Da Vinci Publishing, works for piano and orchestra (Nights in the Gardens of Spain by Manuel de Falla and Nights in the Streets of Mouraria by Ruy Coelho), the violin and piano sonatas by Edvard Grieg, piano quintets by Saint-Saëns and Dvorak and works for two pianos by Piazzolla, Infante and Ravel.
 For MPMP label, Bernardo recorded piano works by Portuguese composer Ruy Coelho.

-As a chamber musician, Bernardo studied under guidance of Antonio Chagas Rosa, Eugene Asti and Martino Tirimo.
-Bernardo frequently collaborates with other artists such as Artur Pizarro, Pascal Rogé and Deniz Arman Gelenbe.
-He also has a long time partnership with cellist Burak Özkan, with whom Santos actively plays as a duo and other ensemble formations.
+As a chamber musician, Bernardo frequently collaborates with other artists such as Artur Pizarro, Pascal Rogé, Deniz Arman Gelenbe, Martim Almeida, Jaroslaw Nadrzycki, Nora Romanoff-Schwarzberg and Attila Pasztor.
+He also has a long-time partnership with cellist Burak Özkan, with whom Santos actively plays as a duo and other ensemble formations.

 © 2023 by Bernardo Santos.
 All Rights Reserved.